SilasMarvin/wasmind/actors/assistant/README.md

 - **Transitions to**:
   - `Processing` when all tools complete
   - `WaitingForAgentCoordination` when tool requests agent coordination

+## Startup Coordination Flow

+The Assistant Actor uses a sophisticated startup coordination mechanism to ensure all actors are ready before beginning operations:

+1. **Initial State**: `WaitingForAllActorsReady`
+   - Assistant starts in this state and ignores all input
+   - Waits for system to broadcast `AllActorsReady` message

+2. **All Actors Ready**: When `AllActorsReady` is received
+   - **If LiteLLM available**: Transitions to `WaitingForSystemInput` (ready for operation)
+   - **If no LiteLLM**: Transitions to `WaitingForLiteLLM` (wait for LiteLLM startup)

+3. **LiteLLM Ready**: When `BaseUrlUpdate` is received while in `WaitingForLiteLLM`
+   - Transitions to `WaitingForSystemInput` (now fully ready)

+This ensures the assistant doesn't attempt to process requests before all necessary actors and services are available, providing clean system startup coordination.

 ## System Prompt Rendering